kush960/Portfolio-v-2/content/featured/ToDoApp/index.md

 github: 'https://github.com/kush960/todoproject'
 external: 'https://spotify-profile.herokuapp.com/'
 tech:
-  - React
-  - Node.js
-  - Express
+  - Laravel
-  - Spotify Web API
+  - MySQL
 showInProjects: true
 ---

-I really enjoy typography and recently became semi-obssessed with discovering new font pairings.
-I whipped up this simple website to display some of my favorite pairings combined with some fun lorem ipsum variations I found on the web.
+I really enjoyed creating this project on Laravel.
+I whipped up this simple website to display some of task we need to do in a day so we can have a kind of remainder for us.